-- IEEE-1394a and IEEE-1394b operation
+- IEEE-1394a operation

 - Support for up to 63 peer-to-peer devices

-- Operation ranging from 100 Mbits/sec to 800 Mbits/sec (depending on cable type)
+- Operation ranging from 100 Mbits/sec to 400 Mbits/sec (depending on cable type)

 - Connection over short and long distances

 - Support for both asynchronous and isochronous data transfer

-As a manufacturing option, the board includes three IEEE-1394a/b connectors as follows:
+As a manufacturing option, the board includes two IEEE-1394a connectors as follows:

-- One IEEE-1394a connector located on the back panel.
-This connector supports IEEE-1394a operation only; IEEE-1394b operation is not supported. - Two IEEE-1394a/b front-panel connectors located on the component side.
-These connectors can be independently configured for either IEEE-1394a or IEEE-1394b operation using the BIOS Setup program.
+- One IEEE-1394a connector located on the back panel. - One IEEE-1394a front-panel connector located on the component side.